Apjo/AWSAssociateSolutionsArchitectNotes/README.md

         1. Athena: SQL queries on S3.

+        2. Kinesis:
-        2. Kinesis: Is a fully-managed service for real-time processing of streaming data at massive scale.
+            - Is a fully-managed service for real-time processing of streaming data at massive scale.
-            Can continuously change and store terabytes of data per hour from several sources such as website clickstreams, social media, location tracking event.
-With Kinesis client library ACL, we can build Amazon Kinesis apps, and use streaming data to power real time dashboards, generate alerts, implement dynamic pricing and advertising and more.
-We can emit data from Kinesis to other AWS services such as S3, redShift, Elastic MapReduce, and lambda.
+            - Can continuously change and store terabytes of data per hour from several sources such as website clickstreams, social media, location tracking event.
+            - With Kinesis client library ACL, we can build Amazon Kinesis apps, and use streaming data to power real time dashboards, generate alerts, implement dynamic pricing and advertising or more
+            - We can emit data from Kinesis to other AWS services such as S3, redShift, Elastic MapReduce, and lambda

+        3. ElasticMapReduce(EMR):
-        3. ElasticMapReduce(EMR): A web service that makes it easy to quickly and cost-effectively process vast amounts of data.
+            - A web service that makes it easy to quickly and cost-effectively process vast amounts of data.
-            Uses Hadoop, an open source framework to distribute your data and process across a resizeable cluster of Amazon EC2 instances.
-It can also run other distributed framework such as Spark and Presto.
+            - Uses Hadoop, an open source framework to distribute your data and process across a resizeable cluster of Amazon EC2 instances.
+            - It can also run other distributed framework such as Spark and Presto.
-            EMR is used in a variety of applications including log analysis, web-indexing, data warehousing, machine learning, financial analysis, scientific simulation, and Bioinformatics, customers launch millions of Amazon’s EMR clusters each year.
+            - EMR is used in a variety of applications including log analysis, web-indexing, data warehousing, machine learning, financial analysis, scientific simulation, and Bioinformatics, customers launch millions of Amazon’s EMR clusters each year
+            - Allows you root access(i.e. login via SSH)

-        4. Cloud Search / Elastic Search: Search engine for your website or your application, Cloud search is fully managed service provided by AWS, Elastic search uses open source framework
+        4. Cloud Search / Elastic Search:
+            - Search engine for your website or your application,
+            - Cloud search is fully managed service provided by AWS, Elastic search uses open source framework

         5. Data Pipeline: Allows to move data from one place to another